ChrisMarxDev/dash-survey/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Attribution Assurance License - see the [LICENSE](LICENSE) file for details.

+The software is provided by Christopher Marx Softwareentwicklung ("Dash Survey") and requires attribution as specified in the license terms.
+Visit [survey-dash.com](https://survey-dash.com) for more information.